Welding-Torch/VSCode-TurboC3/README.md

 4. `onCommand:borland-c.bc-build`
 5. `onCommand:borland-c.bc-open-prj`

+# Settings
+This extension comes with only one changeable setting:
+`Project output directory (should fill in the complete virtual directory, such as C:\BORLANDC\BIN)`

 # How to use

 *** It is recommended that before using the extension, first understand the basic usage of vscode, you can first try to use vscode and mingw64 to build a C/C++ development environment***